Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

-Generally, ML algorithms are sensitive to hyperparameters, which play a critical role in the model convergence rate \cite{[3.41]}.
-Therefore, to further reduce FL training latency and enhance the convergence time, a careful consideration should be taken in the design of efficient hyperparameters.
-In this regard, a number of hyperparameter tuning algorithms have been developed to manage the large number of these parameters with their wide ranges \cite{[3.43]}.
-This includes Bayesian optimisation \cite{[3.46]}, grid search \cite{[3.44]}, and random search \cite{[3.45]}.
+Generally, ML algorithms are sensitive to hyperparameters, which play a critical role in the model convergence rate.
+Therefore, to further reduce FL training latency and enhance the convergence time, careful consideration should be taken in the design of efficient hyperparameters.
+In this regard, several hyperparameter tuning algorithms have been developed to manage many of these parameters with their wide ranges.
+This includes Bayesian optimisation, grid search, and random search.
 The work in \cite{[3.47]} develops a scheme that can efficiently determine the optimum learning rate (LR) values.
 In the proposed technique, referred as cyclical LR (CLR), the CLR is bounded by a range of carefully selected values, in which its value can vary.
-The aim of this approach is to avoid random LR initialisation.
-The presented results in \cite{[3.47]} showed the efficiency of such technique in reducing the FL latency by minimising the number of training operations, while ensuring a particular level of accuracy.
+This approach aims to avoid random LR initialisation.
+The presented results in \cite{[3.47]} showed the efficiency of such a technique in reducing the FL latency by minimising the number of training operations while ensuring a particular level of accuracy.